 Lightweight – 9.8 pounds per cubic foot

-Delivery for green roof fill is done directly to job sites in 4 cubic yard bags.
-Bags are delivered in a 40′ high cube container with 19 bags per container.
-It is up to the general contractor’s diligence to move product from container onto the job site itself.
-Each bag weighs just under 1,000 pounds, and can be maneuvered by any sort of commercial machinery.
+Delivery for green roof fill is done directly to job sites in 3 cubic yard bags.
 With a cinch at the bottom and straps on the top, bags can be maneuvered directly over a site and product can be directly released.
 Cranes can lift bags one at a time to get bags atop a roof prior to filling.

 With Glavel as a green roof fill, structures will be under less physical stress, while the floor of the green roof system will remain seated and intact due to the interlocking nature of Glavel aggregate pieces.
 A green roof system can reinvent the bounds of green roof capability.
-To learn more about how a green roof system works, schedule time to speak with a Glavel associate.
+For more about green roofs, visit the National Park Service Green Roof page.